 - Always wait for at least 2 days before you process the box dye to your bleached hair.

 - In case of any mishaps or issues with the hair, it would be great if you talk to a good hairstylist ASAP about it.
 He may be experienced to fix it soon.
-Be honest to your stylist and let him know where you went wrong.
+Be honest with your stylist and let him know where you went wrong.

 - Always keep your hair nourished after hair dyes, colors, and bleaching.
 This will help the scalp and hair strength to be stronger and healthier.